 With over 17,000 five-star reviews, Amazon customers found this hammock really hangs with the competition — and does so at an excellent price point.
 It's sized to fit two comfortably and rated to support up to 500 pounds.

 To buy: amazon.com, from $22

-A 300-lumen light capacity and a fully waterproof construction make this headlamp an excellent choice for post-dusk navigating, reading, and many other activities.
-It's got seven different lighting modes and a smart feature called brightness memory, which allows it to turn the light on and off while maintaining your chosen brightness level.
+An impressively bright light capacity and a water-resistant construction make this headlamp an excellent choice for post-dusk navigating, reading, and many other activities.
+It's got seven different lighting modes and comes in a pack of two, so you and your camping partner can both have light at all time.